maiyao1988/ExAndroidNativeEmu/README.md

 This is a personal improved version of [AndroidNativeEmu](https://github.com/AeonLucid/AndroidNativeEmu).Allow running android elf code on pc.

-## Difference between AndroidNativeEmu
+## Improvment compare with AndroidNativeEmu
  - Rewrite memory mapping module, fully support jemalloc
  - More debug utils, pretty printing for instruction and memory.
  - Some misc bug fix
  - Stop all runing when getting exception  instead of just skiping one emulator runing for easily bug detecting...
- - Support ELF DT_INIT call
  - Auto Load dependency so.
  - Auto generate /proc/\[pid\]/maps according to current memory map
  - Fix R_ARM_ABS32 relocation bug.